hueblu/pess-os/README.md

 # piss-OS

-very very bad OS written in rust (for that 🚀 blazingly fast 🚀 performance), the name is currently a WIP
+very, very bad OS written in rust (for that 🚀 blazingly fast 🚀 performance).
+Perfect for all my psychopaths out there

 ## In the Future